adastradev/data-ingestion-agent/README.md

 Hardware:

 * Server grade systems are recommended for hosting docker and the data ingestion agent.
-Consumer grade devices such as personal laptops and desktops should not be avoided.
+Consumer grade devices such as personal laptops and desktops should be avoided.

 Memory: